lightning/bolts/07-routing-gossip.md

     - MAY fail the channel.
   - if it has sent AND received a valid `announcement_signatures` message:
     - SHOULD queue the `channel_announcement` message for its peers.
+  - if it has not sent funding_locked:
+    - MAY defer handling the announcement_signatures until after it has sent funding_locked
+	- otherwise:
+	  - MUST ignore it.

+### Rationale

+The reason for allowing deferring of a premature announcement_signatures is that an earlier version of the spec did not require waiting for receipt of funding locked: deferring rather than ignoring it allows compatibility with this behavior.

 #### Rationale